cosmopetrich/thirdparty-release-action/README.md

 ## Workflow requirements

-Since this action creates a release and commits to the repo, the "read and write" option for the Actions token must be enabled in the repository's settings
+Since this action creates a release, commits to the repo, and opens a PR it will need the "read and write" option for the Actions token to be enabled in the repository's settings.
 Additionally, the workflow should have at least the `contents: write` permission.

 ```yaml